HackYourFuture-CPH/chattie/introduction.md

 - You are responsible for the changes in your commits, so take on that responsibility!
 - Meaning look through all the changes you are making
 - Avoid committing things that is not part of the task. (fx linting errors, weird line breaks, etc)
-- Connect the issue with a PR
+- Connect the issue with a PR: See an example here: https://github.com/HackYourFuture-CPH/chattie/pull/37

 ## Expectations for getting the certificate